schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

   - wireguard
 ---

 This beginner-friendly, step-by-step guide walks you through the initial configuration of your OPNsense firewall.
-The title of this guide is an homage to the amazing [pfSense baseline guide with VPN, Guest and VLAN support](https://nguvu.org/pfsense/pfsense-baseline-setup) that some of you guys might know, and this is the migration of it.
+The title of this guide is an homage to the amazing [pfSense baseline guide with VPN, Guest and VLAN support](https://nguvu.org/pfsense/pfsense-baseline-setup) that some of you guys might know, and this is an OPNsense migration of it.
 I found that guide two years ago and immediately fell in love with the network setup.
 After researching for weeks, I decided to use [OPNsense](https://opnsense.org/) instead of pfSense.
 I bit the bullet and bought the [Deciso DEC630](https://www.deciso.com/product-catalog/dec630/) appliance.
 Albeit expensive, and possibly overkill for my needs, I'm happy to support the open-source mission of Deciso, the maintainers of OPNsense.

 I followed the instructions of the pfSense guide to configure OPNsense and took notes on the differences.
 Some options moved to different menus, some options were deprecated, and some stuff was outdated.
 As my notes grew, I decided to publish them as a guide on my website.

 My goal was to create a beginner-friendly, comprehensive guide that's easy to follow.
 But I tried to strike a different balance in regards to brevity of the instructions compared to the pfSense guide.
 It's a matter of personal taste, but I find the instructions in that guide too verbose.
 I intentionally omit a lot of the repetitive "click save and apply" instructions and only list configuration changes deviating from defaults, making some exceptions for very important settings.
 I consider the OPNsense defaults to be stable enough for this approach and hope to keep the effort required to maintain this guide to a minimum.

 I'm a homelab hobbyist, so be warned that this guide likely contains errors.
 Please, verify the steps yourself and do your own research.
 I hope this guide is as helpful and inspiring to you as the pfSense guide was to me.
-Any feedback is greatly appreciated.
+Your feedback is always welcome and very much appreciated.

 ## Network Topology

 ### WAN

-- Single ISP WAN
+- DHCP WAN from a single Internet Service Provider (ISP)
 - [Mullvad VPN](https://mullvad.net) multi-gateway load balancing

 ### LAN

-We segregate the local into several areas with different requirements.
+We segregate the local network into several areas with different requirements.

 #### Management Network (VLAN 10)

-The management network connects to management interfaces like WiFi access points, IPMI and headless servers.
+The management network connects to management interfaces like WiFi access points, IPMI interfaces and headless servers.

 #### VPN Network (VLAN 20)

-Primary LAN network where all outbound traffic exists via multiple WireGuard VPN tunnels to maximize privacy and security.
-If the VPN tunnels fail, outbound connection will not be possible.
+The primary LAN network where traffic is load-balanced across multiple WireGuard VPN tunnels, maximizing privacy and security.
+If the VPN tunnels fail, outbound connections won't be possible.
+Specific exceptions can be configured to selectively route traffic out the ISP WAN gateway instead.

 #### "Clear" Network (VLAN 30)

-General purpose web access where encryption isn't required or possible and outgoing connections are routed out the WAN gateway.
+General purpose web access where encryption isn't required or possible and outgoing connections are routed out the ISP WAN gateway.
 It mostly serves as a backup network in case of the VPN connections going down.

 #### Guest Network (VLAN 40)

 An unsecured network used by visitors.
 Access to other VLANs and user devices is denied.

+#### LAN Network

+"Native" VLAN, used to debug an test new configurations.

 ### DNS Servers

 We'll configure a DNS resolver (Unbound), as well as a DNS forwarder (Dnsmasq) on OPNsense.
-Secure networks will use the resolver and insecure networks the forwarder.
+Secure primary networks will use the resolver and secondary networks the forwarder.
 [We'll dig into the details later](#dns).

 ## Hardware Selection and Installation

 The original pfSense guide features a [large section of hardware recommendations](https://nguvu.org/pfsense/pfsense-baseline-setup/#Hardware%20selection) and [installation instructions](https://nguvu.org/pfsense/pfsense-baseline-setup/#Install%20pfSense).

 As already mentioned earlier, I bought the [Deciso DEC630](https://www.deciso.com/product-catalog/dec630/) appliance from Deciso which is why I'm not advising on hardware choices.
 Have a look on the [official hardware sizing & setup guidelines](https://docs.opnsense.org/manual/hardware.html) for more information.

-Similarly, I haven't had to re-install OPNsense from scratch, I only ever factory reset.
-See [Initial Installation & Configuration](https://docs.opnsense.org/manual/install.html) for more information.
+See also [Initial Installation & Configuration](https://docs.opnsense.org/manual/install.html).

 ## Initial Wizard Configuration